 By Michael C. Wright | ESPN.com

-Here are some other thoughts on the club's third preseason game:
+Here are some other thoughts on Chicago's second preseason game:

 • Chicago's first-team offense played just two series as Jacksonville dominated time of possession in the first quarter (12:30 to 2:30), but Jay Cutler put together another sharp showing, hitting seven of nine passes for 75 yards and a touchdown for a passer rating of 138.4.